-Evaluatio Evaluation Indicators of compliance and performance Р S 0 Е How it is achieved Comments 1.5.1 The SMS documentation includes the policies and processes that describe the organisation's safety management system and processes and is readily available to all relevant personnel.
+Evaluatio Evaluation Indicators of compliance and performance S 0 Е How it is achieved Comments 1.5.1 The SMS documentation includes the policies and processes that describe the organisation's safety management system and processes and is readily available to all relevant personnel.
 1.5.2 SMS documentation, including SMS related records, are regularly reviewed and updated with appropriate version control in place.

+Guidance Guidance

+What to look for

-- Review the SMS documentation and amendment procedures - Check for cross references to other documents and procedures - Check availability of SMS documentation to all staff - Check that staff know where to find safety-related documentation including procedures appropriate to their role - Review the supporting SMS documentation (hazard logs, meeting minutes, safety performance reports, risk assessments, etc.) - Check how safety records are stored and version controlled - Check appropriate staff are aware of the records control processes and procedures.
+Review the SMS documentation and amendment procedures Check for cross references to other documents and procedures Check availability of SMS documentation to all staff Check that staff know where to find safety-related documentation including procedures appropriate to their role Review the supporting SMS documentation (hazard logs, meeting minutes, safety performance reports, risk assessments, etc.) Check how safety records are stored and version controlled Check appropriate staff are aware of the records control processes and procedures.

-Chicon appropriate ctair are arrai Present Suitable Operating Effective The SMS documentation includes the policies and processes that describe the organisation's SMS and processes.
+Present Suitable Operating Effective

+The SMS documentation includes the policies and processes that describe the organisation's SMS and processes.
 The SMS documentation defines the SMS outputs and which records of SMS activities will be stored.
-Records to be stored, storage period, SMS documentation is readily available to all relevant personnel.
+Records to be stored, storage period, and location are identified.
+SMS documentation is readily available to all relevant personnel.
 SMS documentation is comprehensible.
 SMS documentation is consistent with other internal management systems and is representative of the actual processes in place.
+Data protection and confidentiality rules have been defined.
 Changes to the SMS documentation are managed.
 Everyone is familiar with and follows the relevant parts of the SMS documentation.
-SMS activities are appropriately stored and found to be complete and SMS documentation is proactively reviewed for improvement.
-SMS records are routinely used as inputs for safety management-related tasks and continuous improvement of the SMS. and location are identified.
-Data protection and confidentiality rules consistent with data protection and have been defined. confidentiality control rules.
+SMS activities are appropriately stored and found to be complete and consistent with data protection and confidentiality control rules.
+SMS documentation is proactively reviewed for improvement.
+SMS records are routinely used as inputs for safety management-related tasks and continuous improvement of the SMS.